Hike Castner Glacier Ice Cave Trail

 Castner Glacier Ice Cave Alaska

-Once you get closer to the glacier, you will see the opening to the ice cave around the bend to the right.
+To see the opening to the ice cave before it collapsed, you had to follow Castner Creek all the way up, and once you were close to the glacier, you could see the opening to the ice cave around the bend to the right (pictured above).

 Exploring Castner Glacier Ice Cave